 8. Superfood Chocolate-Cinnamon Protein Bars

-This is a super-healthy snack and has a lot of electrolytes for after-workouts.
+This is a healthy snack and has a lot of electrolytes for after-workouts.

 - 2 cups unflavored hemp protein powder